 Weather in Spanish is translated as EL TIEMPO ATMOSFÉRICO o EL CLIMA.
 Today we are going to study some vocabulary regarding this important a useful topic.
-First, Students registered in our Premium Service can get a copy of the pdf sheet, just leave us a message in the comments and we will send it to you.
+First, Students registered in our Premium Service can get a copy of our pdf sheets, just by leaving a message in the comment.
 After that practice the vocabulary with our quizzes below.

-Notice that is quite normal to use in Spanish verb HACER (to do or make), to talk about the weather: hace frío, hace sol, hace viento...
+Notice that is quite normal to use in Spanish the verb HACER (to do or make), to talk about the weather: hace frío, hace sol, hace viento...
 It is a very irregular verb so it will be good to review verb HACER conjugation.
-Another important thing is to know the differences between muy and mucho: hace mucho calor, está muy nublado… Click in the link if you want to know more.
-Finally, you can see the vocabulary in context watching the video «¿Dónde hace buen tiempo?«
+Another important thing is to know the differences between muy and mucho: hace mucho calor, está muy nublado… Click on the link if you want to know more.
+Finally, you can see the vocabulary in context by watching the video «¿Dónde hace buen tiempo?«

 More tips to speak about the climate in Spanish

 - The translation into English of EL TIEMPO can be «weather» or «time».
 To avoid misunderstanding we say:

 ¿Qué tiempo hace en Madrid?
 (What’s the weather like in Madrid?)

 ¿Qué hora es?
 (What time is it?)

 - EL CIELO can also be translated as the sky, heaven, and even darling.

 - By the way, do you know how to say rain cats and dogs in Spanish?